 Cookies help us to understand you better.
 Browse on or click to

-Timeless piece of legal commentary now accessible via technological advancements
+Legal commentary now accessible via technological advancements

 Leaders in the legal technology space, LexisNexis have again raised the bar to new heights, bringing the industry an easily navigable electronic version of the complete encyclopaedic work on Roman-Dutch law by Johannes Voet.